Shinnousuke/academic-kickstart/content/en/authors/admin/_index.md

 # - Visitors
 ---

 I am a rising second year Ph.D. student at MIT Economics.
-My main research focuses on Economic growth and Labor economics.
-My current work aims to improve our understandings of the distributional consequences of shocks and trends and roles of heterogeneity in aggregate economic outcomes.
+My main research focuses on Economic Growth and Labor Economics.
+My current work aims to improve our understandings of the distributional consequences of shocks and trends.